-Research and development costs are expensed as incurred and are included in "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-Research and development costs totaled \$7 million and \$6 million for the three months ended March 31, 2021 and 2020, respectively.
+Research and development costs are expensed as incurred and are included as a component of "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Research and development costs totaled \$10 million and \$7 million for the three months ended March 31, 2022 and 2021, respectively.